 When he was 11, St. Augustine traveled to the village of M’Daourouch, a small Numidian city not more than 19 km from Thagaste where he attended the local school.
 The city occupies the site of the Roman town Madaurus or Madaura and is part of the Catholic Church’s list of significant religious sites.
 This is the birthplace of many famous and historically significant personalities like Apuleius, Nonius Marcellus, and Maximus.
 When visiting the city, there are several must-see places like the Roman mausoleum, the bath, the Byzantine fortress, and the Christian basilica.

 In his adolescent years, St. Augustine moved to Carthage, Tunisia to continue his studies in rhetoric.
 It is in Carthage that he shifted from Christianity and became involved with the Manichean religion.
 It is specifically in Carthage that St. Augustine began leading a hedonistic lifestyle.
 Here he meets a young woman who became his lover and they stayed together for 15 years.
 She gave birth to his son, Adeodatus.

 The grand Basilica of Saint Augustine has been built in 1881.
 The stone used for the construction has been imported from France and it was the well-known architect Abbe Poignet who guided the work.
-The architecture is emblematic mixture of Roman, Byzantine and Arab style.
-You will be able to marvel the extensive library, the Carraba marble, the stained glass and the enormous arches.
+The architecture is an emblematic mixture of Roman, Byzantine, and Arab styles.
+You will be able to marvel at the extensive library, the Carraba marble, the stained glass, and the enormous arches.